backstage/backstage/.changeset/perfect-coats-train.md

 '@backstage/plugin-catalog': patch
 ---

-Adds a new `SystemDiagram` component to visually map all elements in a system.
+Adds a new `EntitySystemDiagramCard` component to visually map all elements in a system.

-To use this new component, you can add a new tab with the component on to the System Entity Page in your `packages/app/src/components/catalog/EntityPage.tsx` file.
+To use this new component with the legacy composability pattern, you can add a new tab with the component on to the System Entity Page in your `packages/app/src/components/catalog/EntityPage.tsx` file.

 For example,